Mark-Assessment/p-ukwatta-be-organised-m2-2/README.md

 1. Ms Rachel Furlong -  the tutor, for her help in completing my project.
 2. Mr Ben Kavanagh - the mentor, for his help in the second miestone project

-And also I used ChatGPT to learn and get assistance in many occasions.
+And also I used ChatGPT to learn and get assistance for this application in many occasions.